NathanGodey/AdvancedNLP/markdown/course5_inference.md

 How to effectively choose tokens to prune out?

-Transformer's attention represent more abstract concept as the compution is done deeper in its layers [3].
+Transformer's attention represents more abstract concept as the compution is done deeper in its layers [3].

 The last attention matrices play an important role in the decision boundaries computed by a transformer-based LM [4].